sesam-community/sesam-py/readme.usage.md

                         override to use prod env (available only when working on a connector) --days <string>
-                        number of days until the token should expire (available only when working on a connector) --login_service <string>
+                        number of days until the token should expire (available only when working on a connector)
-                        login service to use (available only when working on a connector)
 ```

 ### Preparing input pipes for testing